Looking for Creative Soap Making Ideas?

 #12 Activated Charcoal: detox + color

-There’s something to be said for activated charcoal‘s unmatched ability to remove toxins from the body.
+There’s something to be said about activated charcoal’s unmatched ability to remove toxins from the body.
 It works like a vacuum to remove all the gunk deep within our skin.
-You can also make a marble appearance in soap like this recipe for Charcoal & Lavender Soap.

 #13 Vitamin E Oil: moisturizer